Is a Correction Looming Ahead for Powerbridge Technologies Co. Ltd. (PBTS)

 PBTS’s Market Performance

-PBTS stocks went up by 0.85% for the week, with a monthly drop of -13.87% and a quarterly performance of -41.58%, while its annual performance rate touched -50.42%.
-The volatility ratio for the week stands at 11.89% while the volatility levels for the past 30 days are set at 9.60% for Powerbridge Technologies Co.
+PBTS stocks went down by -16.44% for the week, with a monthly drop of -25.86% and a quarterly performance of -37.59%, while its annual performance rate touched -59.59%.
+The volatility ratio for the week stands at 9.97% while the volatility levels for the past 30 days are set at 9.82% for Powerbridge Technologies Co.
 Ltd..
-The simple moving average for the period of the last 20 days is -5.22% for PBTS stocks with a simple moving average of -44.79% for the last 200 days.
+The simple moving average for the period of the last 20 days is -17.32% for PBTS stocks with a simple moving average of -53.26% for the last 200 days.

-During the last 5 trading sessions, PBTS rose by +0.85%, which changed the moving average for the period of 200-days by -46.36% in comparison to the 20-day moving average, which settled at $1.2365.
+During the last 5 trading sessions, PBTS fell by -16.44%, which changed the moving average for the period of 200-days by -61.03% in comparison to the 20-day moving average, which settled at $1.1748.
 In addition, Powerbridge Technologies Co.
-Ltd. saw -49.79% in overturn over a single year, with a tendency to cut further losses.
+Ltd. saw -58.04% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for PBTS